‘The role that governance plays in ensuring that every child receives

 Key Responsibility: Communication

 Link governor subjects: Computing and Geography

-I have been a parent governor at the school since early 2017 and also sit on the standards committee as well as holding link responsibilities for our curriculum & the schools communication.
-Originally a Kiwi, I have 2 children attending the school and my background is working with commercial and public sector organisations, supporting their digital transformation through technology.
-Prior to this I worked with schools to enhance teaching and learning through technology in the classroom.
-For my time as a governor, I look forward to assisting our school in continuing to deliver outstanding support to empower the pupils in their journey through education.
-I’m really proud to be working with such a wonderful team who genuinely care and want to shape a bright future for our children.
+I have been a parent governor at the school since Feb 2017.
+Originally from NZ, I have 2 children attending the school.
+Professionally I work with commercial and public sector organisations, supporting their digital transformation through technology.
+In previous roles, I’ve worked with schools to enhance teaching and learning using technology in the classroom.
+In my role as governor, I assist our school on strategic matters so it can continue to deliver outstanding support to empower our pupils in their education Journey.
+I’m really proud to be working with such a wonderful team who genuinely care and want to shape a bright future for all our children.